mongodb/docs-hapley/frontend/README.md

 ### Non-Containerized Development

 Once inside the `frontend` directory, run `npm install` to install all project dependencies.

+Create a `.env.development` file with the same format as `.env.example`, but with values populated. `GATSBY_API_URL` should equal `http://localhost:8000/api/v1`.
+Please ensure you have the backend running locally by following the instructions in the backend [README](../backend/README.md)

 Then run `npm run develop`.
 The site should now be running at `http://localhost:3000`.

 To build and serve the site, run: